mlanza/ai-literacy/201/12-exposing-waypoints.md

 So whether you’re structuring a one-off session or configuring a reusable GPT, the same principle applies: frontloaded thinking isn’t wasted.
 It’s scaffolding.
 And it stays with you.

 You’re not just prompting.
-You’re staging an environment.
+You’re staging an environment—loading the facts, shaping the tone, teaching the model what matters.
+This is not work you want to start over each and every time.

+The mindset behind configuring system prompts, capturing artifacts and creating custom GPTs is reuse.

+Every time you invest in building context, it’s not just for now.
+You’re laying groundwork you hope to carry forward.
+That’s why we save things—not for nostalgia, but for leverage.
+To preserve structure.
+To resume with momentum.

 ### Optimize for Reuse